Melinda Lauffenburger

 Creator, From Seed to Spoon (www.seedtospoon.net)

-Dale Spoonemore is the owner and creator of Seed to Spoon, a popular gardening app
+Dale Spoonemore is an esteemed advocate for sustainable living and creator of Seed to Spoon, a popular gardening app

 Max Harned